openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/installation.rst

 Using your laptop/tablet/phone, establish a wifi connection to the module.
 You should see an IP address in the range 192.168.4.x allocated, with a gateway at 192.168.4.1.

-Note: Some smartphones (e.g Android) require mobile data to be switched off to use a WiFi connection without a interent connectivity.
+Note: Some smartphones (e.g Android) require mobile data to be switched off to use a WiFi connection without a internet connectivity.

 Launch your web browser, and connect as follows: